aspose-total/Aspose.Total-Products/total/en/java/conversion/pot-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to XLSM via Java or Online App" h2="On Premise Java API to export POT to XLSM without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render a wide range of file formats.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and other file formats.
+With Aspose.Total for Java, you can easily convert POT file to XLSM in two simple steps.

+The first step is to export POT to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate, and convert presentations in the POT format.
+It provides a wide range of features, such as creating presentations from scratch, adding slides, manipulating text, and converting presentations to other formats.
+With Aspose.Slides for Java, you can easily export POT to HTML.

+The second step is to convert HTML to XLSM using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets in the XLSM format.
+It provides a wide range of features, such as creating spreadsheets from scratch, adding worksheets, manipulating data, and converting spreadsheets to other formats.
+With Aspose.Cells for Java, you can easily convert HTML to XLSM.

-You can convert POT file to XLSM via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSM.
+In conclusion, Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert POT file to XLSM in two simple steps.
+By using Aspose.Slides for Java, you can export POT to HTML.
+And by using Aspose.Cells for Java, you can convert HTML to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}